l0drex/WallpaperSplitter/README.md

 - [x] Split a given image
 - [x] Apply the wallpaper from within the application
 - [x] Adjust position
+- [ ] Zooming into the scene and moving it around with the mouse wheel (scroll / click)
 - [ ] Adjust scale (WIP)
 - [ ] Add a command line tool so that no GUI is needed and the process can be automated by external scripts